Washington College of Law

 Washington College of Law Directory Information

 Washington College of Law's calendar type is Semester system.
-An academic year starts August and JD degree is conferred in May, August, December.
+An academic year starts August and, JD degree is conferred in May, August, and December.
 In order to earn JD degree, a student must receive credit for 86 credit hours of course work.